MarcioVCunha/zappers-back/README.md

 Finally, go to the front (link [here](https://github.com/MarcioVCunha/zappers-front)) and set it up.

-Just type the command
+Just type the command to install the dependencies

+    npm i

+And run the server with

     npm start

-in the root of the back and it should be up and running.
+in the root of the back.